-This means that we can often make a snap judgement with a high rate of accuracy on little information or exposure.
+This means that we can often make a snap judgment with a high rate of accuracy on little information or exposure.

 You can be effective at Thin Slices in two ways:

 - With lots of experience

-- By looking at what’s relevant (experience helps knowing what’s relevant)
+- By looking at what’s relevant (experience helps to know what’s relevant)

 John Gottman, author of some wonderful books you can read on this website as well, became famous for predicting with a 90% accuracy rate which couples would divorce just by looking at a 15 minutes conversation between them.

 And looking at what’s relevant helped strangers to better assess people’s personality by looking at their room compared to their long term friends.

 How To Spot Future Divorces